-• Select the whole model using the Ctrl and A keys together.

-Drag and drop the Surface mesh attribute Thick Plate from the Treeview onto the selected features.
+- Select the whole model using the Ctrl and A keys together. - Drag and drop the Surface mesh attribute Thick Plate from the selected features.

 Note.
-At any time the mesh (and other features) displayed in the Graphics area may be turned on or off by right-clicking on the layer name in the Treeview and selecting the On/Off option.
+At any time the mesh (and other features) displayed in the model view window may be turned on or off by right-clicking on the layer name in the ^[] Treeview and selecting the Display option.